sante-afk/setting_zsh/README.md

 Launching the editor:
 `nano ~/.zshrc`

-To save changes, press Ctrl + X, Ctrl + Y, then press Enter Restart the terminal
+To save changes, press Ctrl + X, Y, then press Enter Restart the terminal